adam-roth/matchbook/README.markdown

 ### Getting Started - Android

-Please see the [Android Walkthrough](https://github.com/adam-roth/matchbook/wiki/Android-Walkthrough) for information on using the matchbook SDK in an iOS application.
+Please see the [Android Walkthrough](https://github.com/adam-roth/matchbook/wiki/Android-Walkthrough) for information on using the matchbook SDK in an Android application.

 ### FAQ